 Rego ready.
 Here you can see the black flooring sheets, towing mirrors, twin spare tyres and the twin stainless exhaust from Torqit.
 The removable rear draw compartment still not fitted yet in this photo which will hold the number plate.

 All new cars need to be weighed before rego.
 Above you can see the report explaining individual wheel weight and an overall weight of 2554kg.
 The kerb weight of a stock cruiser is 2175kg, that means the tray and those accessories fitted to it as per the pic above, roof platform & lighting, 5×35″ wheels/tyres, twin exhaust, GVM upgrade/heavier springs and the whole portal axle converson/replacement diffs came in at 379kg.
 Thats a bloody amazing result and has left me with a legal allowable payload of 1396kg.
 I have saved a lot of weight for now by not installing things like bull bar, side steps, canopy, second battery, tow bar or winches (at time of rego) and these are items most people overlook when building their ultimate tourer.

 A happy, but beaten man.
-This build was during the Dec2020 Covid19 lockdowns in Sydney.
-Trying to get this registered during this time was difficult with the Service NSW (our local road authority) not allowing walk-ins at that time.
+This build was during the Dec2020 Covid19 lockdowns in Sydney Australia.
+Trying to get this registered during this time was difficult with the Service NSW (our local road authority) not allowing walk-ins at that time and our local government had put a ban on non-essential travel from your home or work.
 Because of the SSM modifications, I needed to present the original paperwork at the desk, and also to collect the custom number plates they had stored.
 This proved very hard but I got there in the end, it was Christmas eve to be exact.
 A well earned beer.

-First profile shot with the new canopy on.
-Its far from finished yet with many things to go.
+The first profile shot with the new canopy on.
+It is far from finished yet with many things to go.